AlgebraicJulia/CombinatorialSpaces.jl/docs/src/grid_laplace.md

-# Solving Poisson's equation on a multiscale regular 1-D mesh
+# Solving Poisson's equation in multiscale

 CombinatorialSpaces provides advanced capabilities for working with irregular and complex meshes in up to three dimensions.
 For a first example of working across meshes of multiple scales at once,